Helpdesk Training Article

 Your Centre will forward your result for Teaching Knowledge Test exams.
 For all other exams, your result will be available from the Results Service for Candidates by the last day of the results release window.
 You need to register to access this service, and your Centre will provide you with the details.

-If we determine that our regulations may have been broken and/or the scores are not a reliable indicator of your ability, we may withhold or cancel your result.
+If we determine that our regulations were not followed and/or the scores are not a reliable indicator of your ability, we may withhold or cancel your result.

-We may review results and under exceptional circumstances we may change a result.
+We may review results and under exceptional circumstances we may change the result.

 All the available information is in your Statement of Results.
 We will not give feedback on your performance.